 The Custis's only child, Mary Anna Randolph Custis, married her childhood friend and distant cousin, Robert E. Lee, in June 1831.
 A West Point graduate and the son of a three-term Virginia governor, Robert E. Lee commanded the Confederate Army during the Civil War.
 The Lees inherited the Custis estate in 1857 — including 196 enslaved persons, who lived and worked on the plantation.

 After Virginia seceded from the United States on May 24, 1861, the Lees left Arlington House, never to return.
 The U.S. Army then occupied their estate, located on strategic high ground across from the nation's capital, as a camp and headquarters.
-Union troops constructed forts on the property, including Fort Whipple (now Fort Myer) and Fort McPherson (now Section 11).
-Because Mrs. Lee failed to pay taxes in person, the federal government confiscated the estate, purchasing it on January 11, 1864 "for Government use, for war, military, charitable, and educational purposes."
+U.S. troops constructed forts on the property, including Fort Whipple (now Fort Myer) and Fort McPherson (now Section 11).
+Because Mrs. Lee failed to pay taxes in person, as then required by law, the federal government confiscated the estate, purchasing it on January 11, 1864 "for Government use, for war, military, charitable, and educational purposes."

 Meanwhile, the war's mounting human toll had overwhelmed the capacity of cemeteries in the D.C. area.
 Brigadier General Montgomery C. Meigs, quartermaster general of the U.S. Army, authorized military burials on the Arlington property — the presence of graves, he believed, would deter the Lees from ever returning.
 On May 13, 1864, Private William Christman became the first soldier to be buried at Arlington, and on June 15, 1864, the Army formally designated 200 acres of the property as a military cemetery.
 Meigs himself was later buried within 100 yards of Arlington House, along with his wife, father and son.